JTarball/hyroxwebsite/site/content/post/tips-and-tricks-per-station.md

   * Do you know when to breathe and rest per exercise
 * Mental

-  * When in the pain zone do you know how you can mental continue
+  * When in the pain zone do you know how you can mentally get through it

 ## More